-This sensitivity test shows that using a 1-m vertical resolution in an ocean model is a good compromise in state-ofthe-art models.
-Even with non-uniform vertical coordinates discretization, reaching a 1cm resolution near the surface would be numerically unfeasible in global 3D climate models.
-In such models, the near-surface effect could be well introduced using or adapting warm-layer parameterizations (Zeng and Beljaars, 2005; Bellenger et al., 2017; Gentemann et al., 2009; Scanlon et al., 2013) as proposed in Yang et al., (2017).
+This sensitivity test shows that using a 1 m vertical resolution in an ocean model is a good compromise in stateof-the-art models.
+Even with nonuniform vertical coordinate discretization, reaching a 1 cm resolution near the surface would be numerically unfeasible in global 3D climate models.
+In such models, the near-surface effect could be introduced well by using or adapting warm-layer parameterizations (Zeng and Beljaars, 2005; Bellenger et al., 2017; Gentemann et al., 2009; Scanlon et al., 2013) as proposed in Yang et al. (2017).